Nerajno/begin-to-code/lessons/python/lesson-12/exercises.md

 The high scorer at position PG is Magic Johnson.
 ```

-2. Take your solution \#2 from the basketball, loop through the dictionary
+2. Take your solution \#2 - \#5 from the basketball, loop through the dictionary
-to print the results.
-3. Take your solution \#3 from the basketball, loop through the dictionary
 to print the results.